Maris123571/EGTM-data/README.md

 # EGTM-data
- a set of relatively complete real data from CFM56-5B engine
+ a set of relatively complete data from CFM56-5B engine